No. 77 Squadron RAAF: Korean War

-Following the signing of the Korean Armistice Agreement on 27 July 1953, the squadron remained in South Korea on garrison duties—initially at Kimpo, later at Kunsan—until transferring to Iwakuni on 12 October 1954.
+Following the Korean Armistice Agreement on 27 July 1953, the squadron remained in South Korea on garrison duties—initially at Kimpo, later at Kunsan—until transferring to Iwakuni on 12 October 1954.
 It departed for Australia on 19 November and arrived in Sydney on 3 December, having been based overseas for eleven years, a record for an RAAF unit.
 Its performance in the early days of the war has been cited as a factor in the United States' decision to ratify the ANZUS treaty in September 1951.
 The squadron's casualty rate in Korea was twenty-five percent killed or captured.
 Forty-one pilots died, thirty-five from the RAAF and six on exchange from the Royal Air Force.
 A further seven pilots became prisoners of war.
 Aircraft losses totalled almost sixty, including over forty Meteors, mostly to ground fire.
-The squadron flew 18,872 sorties, including 3,872 in Mustangs and 15,000 in Meteors.
+The squadron flew 18,872 sorties: 3,872 in Mustangs and 15,000 in Meteors.
 It was credited with shooting down five MiG-15s and destroying 3,700 buildings, 1,408 vehicles, ninety-eight railway engines and carriages, and sixteen bridges.